InbaKrish/Learnings_zettlekasten/Nginx.md

 Reference:
   - https://www.youtube.com/watch?v=iInUBOVeBCc
 ---
-Nginx is a webserver & load balancer combined
+Nginx is a webserver & proxy server combined

+Proxy Server

+[[Load Balance]]  algorithm can be Least connections (routes the traffic to the server with fewest active connections) or Round robin (distributes requests in a sequential, cyclical manner to each server in the group)